camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 In particular, the values `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCHREGION0_ARGS_URL` and `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCHREGION1_ARGS_URL` should solely point at the surviving region.

 In addition, the following Helm command will disable Operate and Tasklist since those will only be enabled at the end of the full region restore.
 It's required to keep them disabled in the newly created region due to their Elasticsearch importers.

-Lastly, the `installationType` is set to `failBack` to switch the behaviour of Zeebe and prepare for this procedure.
+Lastly, the `installationType` is set to `failBack` to switch the behavior of Zeebe and prepare for this procedure.

 1. From the terminal context of `aws/dual-region/kubernetes` execute: